 These developments are outlined in the new Navigant Research report, Demand Response for Commercial & Industrial Markets.
 The report was actually published while I was abroad, so it includes updates from the trip.

-Tags: Asia Pacific, Conferences & Events, Demand Response, Grid-Tied Energy Storage, Smart Grid, Smart Utilities Program
+Tags: Asia Pacific, Conferences & Events, Demand-Side Management, Grid-Tied Energy Storage, Smart Grid, Smart Utilities Program

 | No Comments »